Get Started with Catalyst Center

 Interactive Help contains walkthroughs for specific tasks in Catalyst Center.
 The walkthroughs provide onscreen guidance to help you complete the task.

-You can open Interactive Help by either
+You can open Interactive Help by using one of these methods:

 • clicking the Help icon and choosing Interactive Help, or